bencam/linux-server-configuration/README.md

 ### Configure the local timezone to UTC
-Run `sudo dpkg-reconfigure tzdata`, and follow the instructions (UTC is under the 'None of the above' category)
+1. Run `sudo dpkg-reconfigure tzdata`, and follow the instructions (UTC is under the 'None of the above' category)

+1. Test to make sure the timezone is configured correctly by running`date`

 ### Install and configure Apache